Opinion | Biden grasped what the media did not

 The president pushed aside repeated media chiding that he was not being bipartisan enough.
 In fact, as he observed in a victory lap speech on Saturday, “without the overwhelming bipartisan support of the American people, this would not have happened.”
 He continued, “Overwhelming public support — every public opinion poll shows overwhelming support for this plan.
 And for the last weeks, it’s shown that.
 Every public opinion poll shows the people want this, they believe it’s needed, and they believe it’s urgent.”
 Bipartisanship, the administration maintained, was not found in capitulating to Republicans whose paltry $650 billion plan failed to grasp the magnitude of the dual economic and health threats.
 Bipartisanship was achieved in meeting the needs of Americans who are eager for active government.

-The Post’s report underscores the shift in the Overton window: “The disparity between the reception to President Barack Obama’s 2009 stimulus plan and President Biden’s is the result of several seismic shifts in American politics — the most dramatic of which may be the apparent impact of the pandemic on attitudes about the role of government in helping the economy.”
+The Post’s report underscores the shift in the Overton Window: “The disparity between the reception to President Barack Obama’s 2009 stimulus plan and President Biden’s is the result of several seismic shifts in American politics — the most dramatic of which may be the apparent impact of the pandemic on attitudes about the role of government in helping the economy.”

 Several points deserve emphasis.